Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 present.
 You play it because you want to be a cybered-up badass with an armored leather jacket and computerized mirrorshades.

-From CP2020 on, the word "cyberpunks" began to refer to, well, cybered-up punks in the minds of roleplayers[^2].
+From CP2020 on, the word "cyberpunk" began to refer to, well, cybered-up punks in the minds of roleplayers[^2].
 Now they had a specific look they had to copy if they wanted to be in-genre, just like you had to have knights in plate and wizards in flowing robes when playing D&D.